iterative/dvc.org/content/docs/dvclive/api-reference/live/log.md

 ## Exceptions

-- `dvclive.error.InvalidMetricTypeError` - thrown if the provided `val` does not have a supported type
+- `dvclive.error.InvalidMetricTypeError` - thrown if the provided `val` does not have a supported type.

 - `dvclive.error.DataAlreadyLoggedError` - thrown if the provided `name` has
-  already been logged in the same `step`.
+  already been logged whithin the same `step`.